Skip to main content

 For Docker Users: there are a few more specific requirements for linking to work properly.

-• Your torrent client will need access to the linkDir you've set, seeing the same path cross-seed sees.
+• Your torrent client will need access to the linkDirs you've set, seeing the same path cross-seed sees.

 • cross-seed's container needs to be able to see the original data files, again at the same path that your torrent client sees.

-• If you are using hardlinks, these paths all need to be within the same docker volume.
+• If you are using hardlinks or reflinks, these paths all need to be within the same docker volume.

-In practice, this means that you should mount a common ancestor path of the both the original data files and your linkDir.
+In practice, this means that you should mount a common ancestor path of the both the original data files and your linkDirs.
+The example above would require a single mount of /mnt/user/data:/data for BOTH cross-seed and your torrent client.
+Your linkDir would then be:

 By default, cross-seed uses hardlinks to link files because they are resilient to file moves.
-You can switch to using symlinks by setting the linkType option to symlink.
+You can switch the link type by setting the linkType option.

 A hardlink is a direct line to the actual data on disk, and as far as the OS is concerned, is indistinguishable from the original file.
 Because of this, hardlinks are resilient to being moved, and if you delete the original file, any other links to the data will remain intact.
 The underlying data is deleted once there are zero files left that point to it.